rust-lang/rfcs/text/0000-feature-metadata.md

 running any cargo action on `bar` will emit a warning unless `barred` is also marked `deprecated.

-Accessing this information will require access to the manifest.
+Accessing this information will require access to the manifest as it will not be in the index.

 ### A note on `since`